smartcommunitylab/modular-app/README.md

 ## Implementation

-Below we describe the current implementation of the modular app and how it can be extended with new modules
+Below we describe the current implementation of the modular app.
+The branch'new-modules-example' shows how implements a new module and how to integrate authentication.

 ### Structure